 Feelings of excitement didn’t start to sink in until the night before we left our oceanside basecamp.
 Everything started feeling real to me once we were finished putting bolts together and taking gear inventory.
 We were done having simple breakfasts that consisted of bread, avocado, and papaya at the plantation—we were ready to move.
 We made lists.
 Gaz was so prepared.
 I admired his foresight to plan ahead for disaster and that his number one concern was always the safety of his team.
 Throughout the trip, I thought about how Gaz is a natural born leader, and that isn’t a quality many people have.
 It was day three at the wall when he told me that I could roll with the boys, and I felt accepted and a part of the team.

 Descending into the jungle to the wall, we first had a guide, Mito.
 The first hike was unbearably hard for me and I was embarrassed at how much I had struggled.
-I was dehydrated and hungry and tired, and was relieved to find that the following hikes in felt massively easier (in torrential downpour, the lack of humidity made it less of a struggle.)
+I was dehydrated and hungry and tired, and felt relieved to find that the following hikes in felt massively easier (in torrential downpour, the lack of humidity made it less of a struggle.)

 We hiked with Mito, Torte, and Pasquel many times.
 In total, we hiked in and out I think nine times.
 The locals knew the path very well and did it gracefully (wearing flip flops instead of the Wellington boots we’d purchased for protection against snakebites), whereas I bumbled along the trail, lucky to have a pole for balance.
 I watched Mito cut through the jungle, making new steps for us with his machete, as the old ones had been washed away in the rain.
 Trudging through the thick jungle felt like vertical swimming.
 When I used to hike approaches with Jon Hutt, he would always warn me not to grab branches because you never know how stable any of them actually are.
 In São Tomé, even the ferns felt strong enough.